-Agency staff from the Atlantic Region will lead and coordinate any Crown consultation on behalf of the Government of Canada to ensure continuity and consistency with existing Crown-Indigenous relationships.
-The Agency's National Programs and Crown Consultation Divisions will offer strategic advice and support throughout the Regional Assessment.
+Agency staff will lead and coordinate any Crown consultation on behalf of the Government of Canada to ensure continuity and consistency with existing Crown-Indigenous relationships.
+The Agency's National Programs and Crown Consultation Operations Divisions will offer strategic advice and support throughout the Regional Assessment.

 The Agency's Crown Consultation Lead will be the principal Government of Canada official consulting with Indigenous groups in respect of the Regional Assessment.
-The Agency tasks its Crown consultation practitioners to maintain accurate records of each discussion with an Indigenous group, and each consultation team member is selected based on their specific skill set and experience.
+The Agency tasks its Crown consultation practitioners to maintain accurate records of each discussion with an Indigenous group.
 The Crown Consultation Lead may use a variety of means to consult with groups such as written correspondence, observation of Committee-led Indigenous engagement sessions, provision of opportunities to review and comment on draft documents such as the Committee's Report, and teleconferences or in-person meetings as appropriate.
 To ensure an effective and efficient process for all participants, the Crown intends to rely on Indigenous participation in the Regional Assessment as well as any information provided by Indigenous groups to the Committee during the Regional Assessment.